Nilesh5995/tekdi.net/src/pages/success-stories/driving-benefits-indian-farmers.md

 - Deciding the best crop rate based on weight measurement and lab results.
 - Managing communication between resources within the logistic chain, so productivity can be maximized.
 - Having the right procedures in place to fulfill orders and ship them out in time – so, situations such as overstock or out of stock can be eliminated.
-- Accurately tracking product, ensuring correct receipts and purchase orders, and rectifying errors as quickly as possible.
+- Accurately tracking produce, ensuring correct receipts and purchase orders, and rectifying errors as quickly as possible.
 - Accelerating the order picking process to avoid manual, error-prone tasks, and optimizing warehouse management.

 ## Problem Statement